-NOTA and Final Rule Analysis
+NOTA and OPTN Final Rule

-This project is authorized by NOTA to establish "medical criteria for allocating organs and provide to members of the public an opportunity to comment with respect to such criteria".
-45 The potential changes included in this project will ensure that transplant programs and NLRB reviewers have updated and accurate clinical guidance regarding medical criteria when submitting and reviewing exception requests.
-The OPTN Final Rule requires the Board to establish performance goals for allocation policies, including "reducing inter-transplant program variance" in performance indicators.
-46 The updated guidance will assist in reducing inter-transplant program variance by facilitating a more consistent review of exception cases.
+The Committee submits this proposal for consideration under the authority of the National Organ Transplant Act of 1984 (NOTA) and the OPTN Final Rule.
+NOTA requires the OPTN to establish "medical criteria for allocating organs and provide to members of the public an opportunity to comment with respect to such criteria".
+The potential changes included in this project will ensure that transplant programs and NLRB reviewers have updated and accurate clinical guidance regarding medical criteria when submitting and reviewing exception requests.

+The OPTN Final Rule requires the Board to establish performance goals for allocation policies, including "reducing the inter-transplant program variance" in performance indicators.
+54 While this proposal does not address a specific performance goal, the updated guidance will assist in reducing the inter-transplant program variance by facilitating a more consistent review of exception cases.
+The purpose of NLRB guidance is to provide reference documents for transplant programs and NLRB reviewers to utilize when applying for and reviewing non-standard exception cases.
+The NLRB guidance may act as a guiding document to ensure more consistent application by submitting transplant programs and review by review board members, thereby reducing variance in the non-standard exception processes for liver allocation.
 By facilitating a more consistent review of exception cases, the proposal will, in turn, help ensure the equitable allocation of deceased donor organs by providing similar priority for candidates in similar clinical situations and allowing the appropriate candidates to receive a MELD or PELD exception.